k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 ### Splitting and Combining Artifacts

 Starting from V8.1, the Catalog artifacts can be split into separate files per each data platform and schema of a given Catalog version.
-The files are then combined into one single **catalog_field_info MTable** (though the files are kept separately in the Project tree).
+The files' content is then combined into one single **catalog_field_info MTable** in Fabric's memory although the files are saved separately in the Project tree.

 This feature allows to combine separate artifacts, created in different projects (or different spaces), into a single artifact.
 Thus, you can copy the artifact files from one project to another and upon deploy they will be combined into one MTable.